 Great recording software is Audacity.
 This is a great option for beginners because it is open source and completely free.

-If you want more feature you can use your Adobe Audition for $20.99 per month.
+If you want more features, you can use your Adobe Audition for $20.99 per month.

 Do not overthink this one, a regular pair of earbuds will work.